 Following the repulse at Chickasaw Bluff, Major General John A. McClernand superseded Sherman in command of Grant’s forces north of Vicksburg.
 Although neither Grant nor Sherman liked the arrangement, Sherman redeemed himself by performing well during McClernand’s assault on Arkansas Post (January 9–11, 1863).
 By June, Grant found sufficient reason to relieve McClernand of his command and restore Sherman as his number-one subordinate.
 Although Sherman privately expressed reservations about Grant’s unorthodox strategy during the Vicksburg Campaign, he served Grant dutifully throughout the rest of the successful operation.

 On October 16, 1863, the War Department issued General Orders, No. 337 merging the departments of the Ohio, the Cumberland, and the Tennessee under Grant’s command.
-Secretary of War Edwin M. Stanton directed Grant to move as quickly as possible to Chattanooga, Tennessee to assist the Army of the Cumberland, which was under siege by General Braxton Bragg’s Army of Tennessee.
+Secretary of War Edwin M. Stanton directed Grant to move as quickly as possible to Chattanooga, Tennessee to assist the Army of the Cumberland, which was under siege by the Confederate Army of Tennessee under the command of General Braxton Bragg.
 Grant quickly ordered Sherman to transport the Army of the Tennessee from Mississippi to Chattanooga to reinforce the Army of the Cumberland.

 Grant arrived at Chattanooga on October 23, established a new supply route into the city, and began making preparations for a federal breakout.
 Sherman followed with roughly 20,000 soldiers, who began entering Chattanooga on November 20.

 On November 23, about 14,000 Federal soldiers overran 600 Confederate defenders of a hill between Chattanooga and Seminary Ridge, known as Orchard Knob.
 The Union soldiers fortified the hill that served as Grant’s headquarters for the rest of the breakout.